jefferyabbott/xiv-conversion-ios/README.md

 # XIV Conversion
 ## iOS

 XIV Conversion is a simple app that converts roman numerals (such as XIV) to arabic/cardinal numbers (such as 14).
 Why 14?
-Why not 14?
-My birthday falls on the 14th and when I first made an icon of the app, XIV looked good, it's short enough to fit in an icon and is unambiguously a roman numeral.
+My birthday falls on the 14th and when I first made an icon of the app, XIV looked good.
+It's short enough to fit on an icon and is unambiguously a roman numeral.

 For the past several years as I've been learning how to program, I have been using this utility as my own *Hello, World* example.
 Any time I learn a new programming language, I build this app, from scratch.
 The first version was released in 2013 (I think) for iOS.
 Since then, I have created and released versions for Android (Java) and the web (JavaScript).